The Zak phase in topologically insulating chains: invariants and limitations: Introduction

 \section{Introduction}

-In recent decades, a new paradigm in Condensed Matter Physics has emerged with the discovery of topological phases of matter~\cite{chiu2016classification}.
+In recent decades, a new paradigm in condensed matter physics has emerged with the discovery of topological phases of matter~\cite{chiu2016classification}.
 Unlike conventional phases characterized by local order parameters and spontaneous symmetry breaking, topological phases are defined by global, topological invariants that remain robust under continuous deformations of the system.
 These phases exhibit quantized physical responses and host exotic surface states protected by topological features of the bulk system.
 The study of topological matter has deepened the connection between quantum physics and abstract mathematical frameworks, especially topology and $K$-theory, leading to both theoretical advances and technological implications.
+We briefly review this setting in Section~\ref{4.1}.